YashasviMantha/CMD-Costum/README.md

 `me.mark("Y")`           -->  for watermarking the script in Yashasvi's name

+# Powershell
+The same cuts as in CMD but more powerful with powershell.
+Under Development!!

+Docs:

+`ll`        -->     Lists the dir (Default)

 # AutoHotKey-Scripts
 These are some of the `.ahk` scripts I wrote.